HarveyEllis/loan-amount-example-quarkus/README.md

   topic, `loan-requests-in`
 - receives `loan-available-events` from the kafka topic `loans-available` and stores them in an in-memory map
 - receives requests to get loans, either as a list of those that currently exist, or as a stream of server-sent events

+### `loan-offers-service`

+- receives loan offer commands from a kafka topic `loan-offers-in` and stores them in the mongodb database
+- receives loan request commands from a kafka topic `loan-requests-in`.
+Upon receiving this command
+  the service reads the loans database, calculates availability and puts an `loan-available-event` on the `loans-available` kafka topic.
+  - The way the service gets the lowest offers is by returning queries from the database ordered by rate and picking the first n loan offers enough to cover the balance.
+- receives delete-record requests on a `/delete-records` endpoint.
+This deletes all records in the database, thus setting it back to fresh.

+### `loan-client`

+- Contains a `loan-client` that can be used to send requests to the services.
+See the [Operation of loan client CLI](#Operation-of-loan-client-CLI) section below for more information on how to use this.

 ### `loan-amount-domain`